ReentrantCoder/code_samples/README.md

 BFSdiameter_Java directory contains a Java implementation to find the diameter of a graph using BFS

+cholesky.java is a decomposition of a Hermitian, positive-definite matrix into the product of a lower triangular matrix and its conjugate transpose for my numerical computations course.

 Please feel free to look at my other repositories.